The majority of team members (including the team leader) must graduate* between the dates of June 2018 to September 2020.

 - Have a residential address in the UK.

-- Apply via the on-line written Tranzfuser Application form by noon Monday 22nd of April 2019
+- Apply via the on-line written Tranzfuser Application form by 12pm noon Wednesday 29th April 2020

 - Produce a 2 minute pitch video